Velocidex/velociraptor/VQL-LSP-DESIGN.md

 ## Current State

 - Branch: `lsp-server` (created on top of `participle-v2-upgrade`).
-- Two commits on `lsp-server`:
+- Commits on `lsp-server`:
   - `bb11f145c` "Add VQL language server with diagnostics" — the whole LSP milestone before the truncate-and-retry experiment.
   - `48b513d1d` "Add artifact registry, pull diagnostics and lifecycle tests to VQL LSP" — artifact store, LSP 3.17 pull diagnostics, and the server lifecycle + artifact unit tests.
+  - `5c73049e8` "Add document symbols to the VQL language server".
+  - `002fb2dee` "Add hover and completion to the VQL language server".
+  - `1e7ddb593` "Document editor-client byproduct of the standard LSP protocol".
+  - (Hybrid mode changes — `bin/lsp.go`, `vql/lsp/artifacts.go`,
+    `vql/lsp/artifacts_test.go` — are in the working tree, not yet committed.)
 - LSP server command `velociraptor lsp` implemented and verified end-to-end over stdio (initialize, didOpen/didChange/didClose, publish diagnostics, pull diagnostics, shutdown/exit).
 Also has `--check` flag to validate a query from the command line without an LSP client.
+Supports an optional `--datastore` flag; defaults to a temp datastore and generates a fresh local config if none exists (mirroring `gui`/`collector`).
+- **Hybrid mode implemented** (see "Decision: hybrid mode"): the command starts a local API server, connects as superuser, and builds the registry over gRPC via `GetArtifacts`.
+Custom artifacts stored in the datastore (e.g. `artifact_definitions/Custom/Test.yaml`) are resolved by the LSP — verified end-to-end: a query referencing `Artifact.Custom.Test(flavor=...)` validates clean, an unknown param is flagged at the exact position, and a bogus artifact is reported as "Unknown plugin".
+Port-collision avoidance is automatic (no flags): if 8001 is taken, a free ephemeral port is used.
 - Diagnostics implemented against the real plugin/function registry built from the server scope: syntax errors (precise line/col), unknown plugins/functions, unknown keyword arguments.
 Verified against the